gilperopiola/grpc-gateway-impl/README.md

-# 🐉 gRPC Gateway Implementation
+# 🐉 gRPC Gateway Implementation 🐉

-### Need to build a backend API in Go?
-Using both gRPC and HTTP?
-Following the simplest yet really effective Clear Architecture pattern, thus reducing our amount of code by a staggering 33%?
+### Need to build a Backend API in Go? 😱 Using both gRPC and HTTP? 😌
+### Following a custom Clear Architecture pattern, shrinking the amount of code by a staggering 33%? 🤯

+...

-### No.
+#### > No.

 ## About

-The best thing about using .proto files is that you clearly define you service's specs, requests and responses.
+The best thing about using `.proto` files is that you clearly define you service's specs, requests and responses.
 Combining this with custom annotations on the protofiles and using gRPC-Gateway we can:

 * Automatically generate an HTTP handler for each gRPC method.
 * Automatically handle requests' input values (e.g. An HTTP request's body) and map them to our data structures.